Sergeant: Police

 Within the British police, sergeant is the first supervisory rank.
 Sergeant is senior to the rank of constable, and junior to inspector.
 The rank is mostly operational, meaning that sergeants are directly concerned with day-to-day policing.
 Uniformed sergeants are often responsible for supervising a shift of constables and allocating duties to them.
 Prisoner-handling stations will also have one or more separate custody sergeants who are responsible for authorising and supervising the detention of arrested persons in accordance with the Police and Criminal Evidence Act, along with the daily management and effective running of the custody suite.

-Detective sergeants are equal in rank to their uniformed counterparts; only the prefix 'detective' identifies them as having completed at least one of the various detective training courses authorising them to conduct and/or manage investigations into serious and/or complex crime.
+Detective sergeants (DS) are equal in rank to their uniformed counterparts; only the prefix 'detective' identifies them as having completed at least one of the various detective training courses authorising them to conduct and/or manage investigations into serious and/or complex crime.
 In British police services, not all officers deployed in plain clothes are detectives, and not all detectives are deployed within the CID.
 Thus, it is not unusual for detectives to supervise uniformed officers and vice versa.

 Uniformed sergeants' epaulettes feature three down-pointed chevrons, above or below a personal identification number.
 Sergeants (and constables) in service with the Metropolitan Police, responsible for law enforcement in Greater London, have a "shoulder number", analogous to the collar number of regional forces, which is distinct from the warrant number on their warrant card.
 This is simply a management device to help order what is by far the largest police service in the UK.
 In the case of the Police Service of Northern Ireland, sergeants' chevrons point upwards.
 This is derived from the practices of the Royal Irish Constabulary, who were a mounted police force and followed a tradition of upward-pointing ranks.

 Until the abolition of first-class detective sergeants in 1973, Metropolitan Police detective sergeants when initially promoted were officially known as second-class detective sergeants.

 Unlike the military and allowing for regional variations, addressing a police sergeant as "sarge" is commonplace.
 Additionally, in some forces (especially the Metropolitan Police) sergeants are referred to as "skippers" and again allowing for regional variations, context and expectations it is not necessarily wrong for a constable to address their sergeant as "skip" or "skipper".